 Ugali is not just a significant dish in terms of taste and cultural importance, but it also has nutritional value.
 Being primarily made from maize flour, it provides a good source of energy, carbohydrates, and essential vitamins and minerals.
 However, the calorie content can vary depending on the serving size and any additional ingredients used in the preparation of accompanying dishes.

-See also How many calories are in a grande iced white mocha
+See also How many calories in ragu pasta sauce

 Ingredients Quantity